rhc2104/sqlteaching/README.md

  - prompt:        what is shown to the user in that web page

 And the following keys are optional:
- - validation:           Extra validation on top of the data returned being correct
+ - required:             Extra validation in the form of case-insensitive required strings
  - custom_error_message: If the validation fails, show this error message to the user